hanansuk/covid/README.md

 an increase in anti-China rhetoric during the pandemic.

-Through this project, I will:
+Through this project, we will:

 - Explore the data
 - Perform the needed data wrangling and manipulation